John Smith (sportsman, born 1855): Club career

 Smith began playing football at Mauchline F.C. before transferring to Edinburgh University while he studied.
 After completing his studies in the early 1880s he joined Queen's Park, where he won the Scottish Cup in 1881, 1882 and 1884.
 He became the first player to score a hat-trick in a Scottish Cup final when he scored all three of Queen's Park's goals in the 1881 final replay against Dumbarton.
 He was not selected to play in the 1882 final and no match took place in 1884 – Queen's Park were awarded the trophy after Vale of Leven failed to appear.
 In 1884 Smith was part of the Queen's Park team that reached the FA Cup Final, losing 2–1 to Blackburn Rovers.
+Whilst at Queen's Park, he also finished second in the 100 yards at the inaugural Scottish Athletics Championships of 1883.

-Smith often played under the pseudonym J.C.
+Smith often played under the pseudonyms J.C.
 Miller and J.S.
 Miller.
 He also played occasionally as a guest for the Corinthians, Swifts and Liverpool Ramblers.
 He was banned from playing for or against any Scottish club or for the Scottish national team in 1885 after he played for Corinthians against a professional English club, thus breaching the Scottish Football Association's amateur regulations.